Summer Resident Assistant FAQs

 Timeline and Programming: The pace of summer is fast considering our quick launch and 8-week condensed summer quarter.
 In summer, there is less time to form a community.
 SRAs have significant programming (event) responsibilities and typically host events daily.

-RFs live in the dorms year-round.
+RFs live in the residence halls year-round.
 They’re great people who will likely enjoy interacting with you.
 However, RFs do not have any responsibility to Summer Session nor oversight of the students/staff in the summer.
-The Summer Session House Director (HD) is the senior-most live-in staff member in the dorms.
+The Summer Session House Director (HD) is the senior-most live-in staff member in the residence hall.

-SRA applicants must be available to complete the onboarding process in person on the Stanford campus prior to or by June 12, 2025.
+SRA interviews are held in-person during April.
+Candidates must be available for an in-person interview.
+In addition, SRA applicants must be available to complete the onboarding process in person on the Stanford campus by June 11, 2026.
 It’s very unlikely that an applicant will be able to complete this requirement if abroad or away from campus in Spring Quarter.